 - Scale bars or scale lines should be used on figures where relevant.

-- Captions of figures should not be pasted under the photograph or drawing and should also not be included in any electronic version of the figures, nor should it be inside text boxes.
-Number captions clearly and correctly and include either in the main text close to where the figure should be inserted or as a list of caption at the end of the text.
+- Captions should not be added as part of the figure file.
+Number captions clearly and correctly and include either in the main text close to where the figure should be inserted or as a list of captions at the end of the text.
+Not in a separate document.

 - Authors wishing to use illustrations already published elsewhere must obtain written permission before submitting the manuscript and provide this to the editor at the time of submission, along with appropriate acknowledgements.